 Berghaus Expeditor AQ Ridge – Best Travel Hiking Boots for Men

 If you enjoy getting off the beaten track whilst traveling, then you need a good pair of lightweight hiking boots.
-We chose the Berghaus Expeditor AQ Ridge as our best travel hiking boots for men as they are a great all-day comfort boot, combining light weight, ruggedness and all-terrain suitability.
+We chose the Berghaus Expeditor as our best travel hiking boots for men as they are a great all-day comfort boot, combining light weight, ruggedness and all-terrain suitability.

 The uppers utilise 1.8mm full grain leather and breathable mesh panels, combining the benefits of both materials with Berghaus’ AQ breathable waterproof membrane for superior ankle support and comfort.